-Connections from the Chinese mainland to a simple application server in an overseas region may time out due to cross-border network latency and packet loss.
-This topic covers how to diagnose and resolve the issue.
+SSH, Remote Desktop, and browser connections from the Chinese mainland to a simple application server in an overseas region can time out due to cross-border network latency and packet loss.
+This topic explains how to confirm the cause and resolve it.

 Symptom

 A connection to a simple application server deployed outside the Chinese mainland fails with a timeout error.
-Typical error messages include:
+Common error messages include:

 SSH: